tpnguyen-1999/Analyze-Purchasing-Performance-of-AdventureWorks---a-bicycle-manufacturer-for-Operational-Efficiency/README.md

 <img width="1303" height="753" alt="Image" src="https://github.com/user-attachments/assets/9284ce77-0ec0-4674-b508-8a96d8977f9e" />

 - Subassembly and Miscellaneous Storage are two locations that have the highest inventory quantity (95K units and 83K units) but have low inventory value ($3.3M and $1.5M respectively).
 There are many items stored but have low value.
+- Inventory turnover increased steadily from 60 in January to a peak of 90 in June, then declined sharply to 26 in October, before recovering to 58 by December, reflecting strong seasonality in inventory movement.
+- 42% of products and finished goods are classified as Not Salable, indicating a significant portion of inventory may be obsolete, damaged, or unsellable.
 - Some product quantities are under safety stock level that they need purchasing.

 ### 4.3.
 Vendor Performance
 <img width="1302" height="756" alt="Image" src="https://github.com/user-attachments/assets/1050ff65-89fe-4ade-8a5c-7fc5a779a1de" />

-Present the vendor profiles and performance metrics, allowing the purchasing department to gain insights and conduct future analysis.
+Present the vendor performance metrics, allowing the purchasing department to gain insights and conduct future analysis.

 ## 5. Recommendations
 - **Vendor selection**: Remain the current situation with purchasing focuses on preferred vendors and vendor with high credit rating.
 Try to reduce lead time in order to get purchasing on time.